Annie “Shoelaces” McAlister

 Dogs that live in urban environments and are walked frequently on pavement may require nail trims very rarely, as the pavement acts as a nail file during walking.
 However, these dogs will likely require trimming of the dewclaws, as these nails are higher up on the foot and do not make contact with the asphalt.
 The article from WSU gives great advice on using the scissors style clipper to trim lengthy dewclaws.

 Also popular are Dremel-type tools for nail clipping.
 Dremels should be introduced slowly (as should the clippers), and Laura’s video above will work well for getting a dog to like having her paws handled regardless of the tool you use.
-Here is a great article on how to get your dog used to the nail clipperand eventually, use the Dremel to trim nails.

 Finally, clicker-savvy dogs can be shaped to use a “scratchy board.”
 You’ll need a sturdy board, some sandpaper, and a staple gun to create your scratchy board.
 Staple the sandpaper so that it surrounds the boards, and shape for paw contact and eventually, scratching against the board.
 (Here is a video demonstrating a dog trimming his own nails with a scratchy board.)
 Whichever method you choose, with a little time and effort your canine can be well on her way to calm, safe nail trims.
 Good luck and happy trimming!